Gabbar888/Gabbar888/README.md

 ## Hi there 👋

+If find that a good thing about coding is that it gives you the power to create everything you can think of in this digital world.
+It's just the ``bugs`` that bug you.

+But they are not as bad as you think, they are much worse.
+Resolving Bugs is a special kind of mystery where you get to be both the detective and the killer.
+The crime is always the same: "Build Failed" After hours of searching for clues, you find the murder weapon-a single missing semicolon.
+And the motive?
+Sheer, unadulterated carelessness at 2 AM.
+Honestly, it's moments like these that makes me think living in caves wasn't such a bad idea afterall.😤😈
+But, really it's the victory over these that are the sweetest of all. 😎🥳

 <!--
 **Gabbar888/Gabbar888** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.